Oura Ring 4 Review (2026): Is It Worth £349 + a Membership?

 What this means in practice: total sleep time and overall wake-after-sleep-onset numbers from Oura are reliable.
 The stage-by-stage breakdown (specifically the deep/REM split) carries more uncertainty than the in-app graphs suggest.
 Read the daily totals; treat individual stage minutes as directional rather than precise.
 The HRV trend is more useful than any single night's stage breakdown anyway.

-HRV, readiness and the metrics that compound
+How do HRV, readiness and the compounding metrics work?

 HRV (heart-rate variability) is the metric that most consistently rewards long-term smart ring ownership.
 Oura reports nightly HRV using RMSSD, the standard measure used by sports-medicine researchers, sampled from your most restful sleep window each night.
 The absolute number depends on age, fitness and recovery state, but the trend over weeks and months tells you whether your nervous-system load is climbing, holding steady or recovering.